luciangorie/int.ParallelComputingDeliverable1/README.md

 here is the repository for int.PARCO H1/D1

 You can find:
-- some example of implementations of main
+- some example of implementations of main (proj.cpp -> works for serial and implicitly parallelized solution, selects the option by reading if a -true is passed by the command line or not; OmpProj1 and OmpProj1_TEST both shows results calling the functions parallelized with OpenMp, but the one ending with test does it for more times in a row.
-- directory for tests results and analysis attached to the document at https://drive.google.com/drive/folders/1XiznFH5u935mtcfHnHqpiyWMsDdW9wru?usp=drive_link
+- directory for personal tests results and analysis attached to the document at https://drive.google.com/drive/folders/1XiznFH5u935mtcfHnHqpiyWMsDdW9wru?usp=drive_link
-- official document IEEE submitted via e-mail
+- official document IEEE also submitted via e-mail -PBS files, that can be used in order to execute codes on the HPC cluster of UniTN in the same manner I did:

+//pbs decription

+//ATTENTION

 The main can also be created autonomously by the user that can customize an execution for different needs. be aware that: